FOREVER FAMILIES

 AGENCY FEES

-APPLICATION: $350 This non-refundable fee covers the cost of a review of your application to confirm your eligibility for your program and address any potential challenges with you, your social worker, and our in-country staff.
-(Due at application)
+APPLICATION: This non-refundable fee covers the cost of a review of your application to confirm your eligibility for your desired program.

 HOME STUDY AND POST-ADOPTION*